RengaSoftware/SampleScripts/README.md

 About
 -----
-Scripts to demonstrate the work with [Renga API from Python](http://help.rengabim.com/api/how-to-dt-language.html)
+This repository contains sample scripts demonstrating usage of the [Renga API, using Python](http://help.rengabim.com/api/how-to-dt-language.html)

 How to run python script